Homemade Blackberry Jam Recipe (Without Pectin, Seeds or Seedless)

 • No crunch or distraction when eating

-Seedless jam is especially nice if you’re using it in cakes, thumbprint cookies, or anything where texture matters.
+Seedless blackberry jelly is especially nice if you’re using it in cakes, thumbprint cookies, or anything where texture matters.

 So… Which Should You Choose?